Handbook home

 Intended learning outcomes

-Upon successful completion of this subject, students are expected to:
+On completion this subject, students should be able to:

 - Comprehensively understand major issues in contemporary Korean history, politics, security, international relations, economy and society